 Cyanocobalamin is the most common form of Vitamin B12.
 This is the form that is usually in multivitamins and B-complexes and is thought to be nearly the best form of Vitamin B12.

-However, cyanocobalamin is also thought to be the less-then-optimal form of Vitamin B12.
+However, cyanocobalamin is also thought to be the less-than-optimal form of Vitamin B12.

-It is these latter forms that our body can use.
+It is these latter forms that the body can use.

 Some B12 Vitamins contain Cyanide